xcsp3team/XCSP3-Java-Tools/README.md

 With this JAR, you can run the compiler (MCSP3) and the solution checker.
 See details in the documents, referenced below.

+# Building a JAR with Maven

+1. clone the repository : `git clone https://github.com/xcsp3team/XCSP3-Java-Tools.git`
+2. change directory : `cd XCSP3-Java-Tools`
+3. run Maven : `mvn package -Dmaven.test.skip=true`  (of course, you need Maven to be installed)
+4. test the JARs in the directory 'target'.
+For example, while choosing the right value for X-Y-Z,
+  - `java -cp target/xcsp3-X-Y-Z.jar org.xcsp.modeler.Compiler`.
+If the usage of the compiler is displayed, you are fine.
+  - `java -jar target/xcsp3-solchecker-X-Y-Z.jar`
+  - `java -jar target/xcsp3-compiler-X-Y-Z.jar`
+For details about these tools, see the documents referenced below.

 # XCSP3-Java-Parser